sprinteins/oscd-plugins/doc/adr/0003-release-process.md

 - We have to dedicated repository which is easier to reason about
 - No need to take care of all the edge cases of [Option 2](#option-2)

+Testing my local git integration, not for merge